 One of the more fascinating aspects of this is the two types of transactions.
 Both credit and debit cards can be used in the machine.

 - By paying a fee to the National Transaction Association, any credit card run through my machine earns me that discount fee that merchants have to pay.
-So a $200 withdrawal charges the customer an advance fee of let us say $5, I would earn about $3 of that fee.
+A $200 withdrawal charges the customer an advance fee of let us say $5, I would earn about $3 of that fee.
 Hmm…, would love for folks to run their credit cards!

 - Debit cards use your bank account for the funds transfer at the point of sale or transaction.
 When the customer requests funds from his account, the bank which hosts my ATM contacts the customer’s bank and withdraws the cash and the fee and transfers those funds to my account.
-So I need to find a hosting bank for me.
+I need to find a hosting bank for me.

 Both transactions work similarly.
 When the customer inserts his card into the machine the phone line contacts my ATM bank and then my bank contacts the cardholder’s bank.
 The cardholder’s bank authorizes the dispersal of money and withdraws the cash from the customer’s account and then transfers those funds plus the fee to my account.
 My ATM then disperses the money to the customer.

 One of my primary concerns was liquidity.
 This solves that issue with great assurance.
 Think about this for a moment.
 The inventory is cash, therefore, no need to sell it to get my money back.
 See https://businessecon.org/2012/12/how-to-read-a-balance-sheet-simple-format/ for more information on learning how to read and understand a simple balance sheet.
 If I decided to quit tomorrow, I go to my machines, clear out the cash, go to the bank and withdraw all my money.
 Problem solved!
 See: https://businessecon.org/2013/01/liquidity-what-does-this-mean/ .
-So, keeping this simple, all I really own is cash and a machine.
-So my risk is low because it comes down to the cost of the machine.
+Keeping this simple, all I really own is cash and a machine.
+My risk is low because it comes down to the cost of the machine.
 I would imagine that for liquidity purposes, I could resell the machine, heavily discounted but I could resell the machine in an emergency or closing up process.
-So this achieves another one of my goals which is low risk in case of needing to get out of business.
+This achieves another one of my goals which is low risk in case of needing to get out of business.

 There are two large manufacturers of these machines.
 Diebold and Triton combined produce about 60% of the machines in the US.
-So I went to their respective websites to learn more about their machines and cost.
+I went to their respective websites to learn more about their machines and cost.

 - Diebold – initial review indicates that Diebold is really for the banking industry and I’m not really their customer.
 So I’m off to Triton.

 - Triton – machines range in price from $1,900 to $7,000 depending on the bells and whistles you desire.
-I decided to keep this simple until I learn more.
-I used the RL1600 as my base model to do some figuring in my research phase.
+I decided to keep this simple until I learn more I used the RL1600 as my base model to do some figuring in my research phase.
 It looks like you could spend hours researching the machines alone, but I’m only interested in gaining an understanding of how the machines work, their costs, and what is involved in installing them.
 I’m sure that as I go further down the road, I will need to understand more about the machines to get the right kind of machine in the right location.

 The machine can be shipped to my home and I then mount it to the floor of the retail establishment.
 It suggests using concrete bolts to mount the safe part to the floor.
 If a wooden floor, use a through the floor bolt system to mount the safe.
 Plug in the system, connect a phone line or use a wireless modem for communication, program the device, load and begin hoping for transaction activity.